ibrahim-shedo/QUIZ-APP/README.md

 ├── index.html             # Main HTML file
 ├── styles.css             # Optional CSS file for styling
 └── script.js              # Main JavaScript file containing game logic

-How to Play
-Start the Game: Click the "Start" button to begin the quiz.
-Answer Questions: Select an answer by clicking one of the buttons.
-Proceed to Next Question: Click the "Next" button to move to the following question if available.
-Restart: Once all questions are answered, the "Restart" button will appear to replay the quiz.
-Code Overview
-JavaScript Functions
-startGame(): Initiates the game by hiding the start button, shuffling questions, and showing the question container. setNextQuestion(): Moves to the next question and resets the state for a new question. showQuestion(question): Displays the current question and answers on the page. selectAnswer(e): Checks if the selected answer is correct and applies appropriate feedback. setStatusClass(element, correct): Applies a class to an element to indicate if an answer is correct or wrong. clearStatusClass(element): Removes any status classes from an element to reset its state. resetState(): Prepares the interface for the next question by clearing previous answers.
-Sample Question Format
-javascript
-Copy code
-const questions = [
-    {
-        question: 'What is the capital city of Somalia?',
-        answers: [
-            { text: 'Nairobi', correct: false },
-            { text: 'Mogadishu', correct: true },
-            { text: 'Kigali', correct: false },
-            { text: 'Dar es Salaam', correct: false }, ]
-    },
-    // Add more questions as needed
-];
-Customization
-Add New Questions: Expand the questions array in script.js to add more questions.
-Change Styling: Modify styles.css to customize the look and feel of the application.
-Future Enhancements
-Add a scoring system to keep track of user scores.
-Introduce a timer for each question to increase the challenge.
-Display a summary at the end with correct/incorrect counts.
-Technologies Used
-HTML: Structure of the webpage.
-CSS: Styling (optional, can add more for better UI).
-JavaScript: Game logic and interactivity.
-License
+# How to Play

+## Start the Game
+Click the "Start" button to begin the quiz.

+## Answer Questions
+Select an answer by clicking one of the buttons.

+## Proceed to Next Question
+Click the "Next" button to move to the following question if available.

+## Restart
+Once all questions are answered, the "Restart" button will appear to replay the quiz.

+---

+# Code Overview

+## JavaScript Functions
+- `startGame()`: Initiates the game by hiding the start button, shuffling questions, and showing the question container.
+- `setNextQuestion()`: Moves to the next question and resets the state for a new question.
+- `showQuestion(question)`: Displays the current question and answers on the page.
+- `selectAnswer(e)`: Checks if the selected answer is correct and applies appropriate feedback.
+- `setStatusClass(element, correct)`: Applies a class to an element to indicate if an answer is correct or wrong.
+- `clearStatusClass(element)`: Removes any status classes from an element to reset its state.
+- `resetState()`: Prepares the interface for the next question by clearing previous answers.

+## Sample Question Format

+javascript const questions = [ { question: 'What is the capital city of Somalia?', answers: [ { text: 'Nairobi', correct: false }, { text: 'Mogadishu', correct: true }, { text: 'Kigali', correct: false }, { text: 'Dar es Salaam', correct: false }, ] }, // Add more questions as needed ];

+## Customization

+- Add New Questions: Expand the questions array in script.js to add more questions.
+- Change Styling: Modify styles.css to customize the look and feel of the application.

+## Future Enhancements

+- Add a scoring system to keep track of user scores.
+- Introduce a timer for each question to increase the challenge.
+- Display a summary at the end with correct/incorrect counts.

+## Technologies Used

+- HTML: Structure of the webpage.
+- CSS: Styling (optional, can add more for better UI).
+- JavaScript: Game logic and interactivity.

+## License

 This project is open-source and available under the MIT License.

-Acknowledgments
+## Acknowledgments

 Inspired by basic quiz applications and tutorials.
 Special thanks to any contributors who assist in enhancing this project.
+Key points to consider:
+Use headers (# for main headers, ## for subheaders) to structure the content.
+Use bullet points (-) for lists of items.
+Use code blocks (
+4. Separate different sections with horizontal lines (---).
+5. Maintain consistent indentation for readability.

+This Markdown format preserves the structure and content of the original text while making it more readable and easier to parse by Markdown processors.```